jboss-developer/jboss-eap-quickstarts/ejb-security-interceptors/README.md

 ## Note on EJB client interceptors

-${product.name} allows client side interceptors for EJB invocations.
+JBoss EAP allows client side interceptors for EJB invocations.
 Such interceptors are expected to implement the `org.jboss.ejb.client.EJBClientInterceptor` interface.
 Interceptors can be established in many ways, including the following:

 - Using the `@ClientInterceptors` annotation, which exists in the `org.jboss.ejb.client.annotations` package of the EJB client API.
 The annotation accepts a list of classes which implement the `EJBClientInterceptor` interface and each have a public, no-argument constructor, operating in much the same way as its server-side counterpart `@Interceptors` annotation in the standard `javax.interceptor` package.
 The classes themselves may optionally be annotated with the `@ClientInterceptorPriority` annotation, which assigns a numerical priority used in sorting the interceptors for invocation.
 The constant integer values on that annotation type represent standard values; if no priority is given, then the value of `APPLICATION` is chosen.
 - Establishing a list of interceptors in the `wildfly-client.xml` configuration file, which applies to standalone applications.